misdevelop-org/dialogs/README.md

 }
 ```

-Displays an alert to confirm deletion
+Displays an alert to confirm deletion \n
 Shows a dialog and returns a bool

 ```dart